About This Product:

 - Corner Loops: Loops on all 4 corners to tie and anchor the duvet in place

-- White Goose Feather: Filled with small white goose feathers to provide better lofting and insulation
+- White Goose Feather: Filled with small white goose feather to provide better lofting and insulation.

 - Guaranteed Quality: Guaranteed against manufacturing defects for 5 Years